ma7nas/DevOps-Course-Starter/README.md

 ```bash
 $  docker run --env-file ./.env -p 5000:5000 --mount "type=bind,source=$(pwd)/todo_app,target=/opt/todoapp/todo_app" todo-app:dev
 ```
-[NOTE: For running the development environment you can also use the docker-compose.yml file, by running the `docker compose up` command.]
+[NOTE: For running the development environment you can also use the docker-compose.yml file, by running the `docker compose up --build` command.]

 ## Running the Production container (with gunicorn)
 ```bash